 405 – Method Not Allowed – The method specified in the request is not allowed by the server.
 This status code is helpful to reject API calls with invalid request methods.

 408 – Request Timeout – The server was timed out waiting for the request.
 The request was not produced by the client within the time frame the server was prepared to wait for.

-410 – Gone – Means that the resource requested is no longer available and will not be available again.
+410 – Gone – This means that the resource requested is no longer available and will not be available again.
 This status code should be used when a resource has been removed intentionally to purge it.
 This code is very helpful to indicate search engines to remove an indexed URI.

 413 – Payload Too Large – The request is too large than the server can interpret or process.
-This status code can be used to prevent huge POST request.
+This status code can be used to prevent huge POST requests.

 414 – Request-URI Too Long – The requested URI is too long for the server to process.
 This status code is used to prevent requests with lots of GET parameters with it which makes it too long.

-Other 4xx response codes which are rare and we do not need to deal with these codes many times in regular development process.
+Other 4xx response codes are rare and we do not need to deal with these codes many times in the regular development process.

 402 – Payment Required

 412 – Precondition Failed